Skip to main content

 • Part 6 – import requirements for bovine meat and bovine meat products.

-The proposed changes will help importers better understand the requirements and how they can be met.
-Detailed explanations of the proposed changes are in the discussion paper.
+The proposed changes were to help importers better understand the requirements and how they could be met.
+Detailed explanations of the proposed changes were in the discussion paper.

 2. Food Notice: Laboratories Approved for Testing Imported Food